 Do I have to take part?
 It is up to you to decide whether to take part in this study or not.
-Even if you decide to take part, you are still free to withdraw from the study at any time up to 30th June 2024 without consequence.
+Even if you decide to take part, you are still free to withdraw from the study at any time up to 30th June 2023 (for cognitive interview participants) and 30th Sept 2023 (for validation participants) without consequence.
 After then, the data you provide will have been analysed and combined with all other data.
 You do not have to give a reason for withdrawing.